 - Turn off or silence your cell phone in the reading rooms.
 If you must receive or initiate a call while you are at the library, please leave the room and quietly conduct your phone conversation in the hallway.

-- All call slips must be submitted in person between 9 am and 12 pm or between 1 pm and 4 pm, Tuesday through Friday.
-Call slip requests are not filled between 12 pm and 1 pm or between 4 pm and 5 pm.
-Call slips may be submitted between 9 am and 12 pm on Saturdays.
+- All requested materials will be retrieved between 9 am and 12 pm or between 1 pm and 4 pm, Tuesday through Friday; requests are not filled between 12 pm and 1 pm or between 4 pm and 5 pm.
+Requested materials will be retrieved between 9 am and 12 pm on Saturdays.

 - Although it is a durable material, parchment (or vellum) needs to be stored and handled with care.
 Parchment materials should be viewed in the Special Collections Reading Rooms and Room 401.
 These are the only public rooms that have properly regulated temperature and humidity levels for parchment and are kept as consistent as possible with the optimum storage conditions of the Newberry stacks building.
 Occasionally the conditions are not met in the Special Collections Reading Rooms or Room 401.
 During this “no vellum” period, parchment is not paged until stable conditions return.